Academic Regulations and Graduation Requirements: Common Advising Questions

 Are there distribution requirements at Wesleyan?

 Wesleyan does not have distribution requirements, but students are encouraged to bring breadth to their programs of study through the GenEd Expectations.
 GenEd is divided into two stages.
 In the first stage, to be completed by the end of the sophomore year, students are expected to earn at least 2.00 credits in each of three areas: Natural Sciences and Mathematics (NSM), Social and Behavioral Sciences (SBS), and Humanities and Arts (HA).
-Each of these credits must be earned in a different department.
+Each of these credits must be earned in a different department (a total of six departments).
 To complete the second stage, students are expected to earn 1.00 additional credit in any department in each division.

 Where can a course’s GenEd information be found?

-Information about the GenEd area and department for every course in the Wesleyan curriculum can be found in WesMaps and the Course Supplement.
+Information about the GenEd area and department for every course in the Wesleyan curriculum can be found in WesMaps.
 Not all courses carry GenEd designations, and the GenEd designation of a crosslisted course is linked only to a single department.
-AP and IB test credit and transfer credit cannot be used to fulfill GenEd.
+AP and IB test credit cannot be used to fulfill GenEd.

 What are the consequences of not satisfying the GenEd Expectations?